 HOF041: TRUONG Van Hoan

+TRUONG Van Hoan migrated to Canada in 1980 at the age of 43 years, just five years after the economic and social upheaval in Vietnam.
+At that time, he and his 14 year-old son fled the country.
+They paid a fare of 6 ounces of gold in order to board an overcrowded boat in their quest for freedom.
+After spending 5 days and 4 nights at sea, they encountered a navy ship.
+The ship’s crew cared for them until they arrived at a refugee camp in Paulo Bidong, Malaysia.
+Throughout their difficult journey, they were fortunate to avoid encounters with pirate ships and land safely in Malaysia.
 Father and son remained in Malaysia for 9 months.
 During their stay, they met with Canadian Immigration officials who arranged their migration to Canada.
-They decided to settle in Montreal, Quebec.
+They decided to settle in Montreal, Quebec because of their familiarity with the French language.
 Once settled, Truong Van Hoan quickly found employment in order to provide for their needs.
-During his career, he was the principal of a high school in Montreal.
+During his career, he was the former principal of a high school for boys in Vietnam.
 Five years after their arrival in Canada, he sponsored his wife, daughter and younger son.